CompOpt4Apps/Artifact-DataDepSimplify/README.md

 (2) Performance evaluation results presented in Figures 7 and 8 in the paper.

 # Docker Container
-The artifact is avaiable "kingmahdi/pldi19_artifact" public docker container.
+The already build/installed artifact is avaiable inside a public docker container:

 Get the container: